-Why would you want pickled carrots?
+Why would you want to make pickled carrots?
 Well, let me tell you they are fabulous!
-I was not too sure how I would use them other than eat them right out of the jar.
-I did find some really awesome recipes that I already use to add them to.
+I wasn’t too sure how I would use them other than eat them right out of the jar.
+I did find some really awesome recipes that I already add them to.
 In place of where you might put carrots in a salad perhaps?

 These pickled carrots are really good in a salad!
 Think of a cold salad like pasta salad.
 Oh it is so good.
 Here is the link to my macaroni salad recipe.
 Adding the carrots to this salad worked out so well for me!

-- 1 Tbsp and 1.5 tsp Himalayan Powder Salt
+- 1 tbsp & 1.5 tsp Himalayan Powder Salt

 - 1/4 tsp Pickling spices *optional